microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationTemplate.md

 ### -Id

-The unique identifier of an application template
+The unique identifier of an application template.

 ```yaml
 Type: System.String